PyvesB/night-video-tuner/README.md

 ### Installation

-If you are using Chrome, simply navigate to the [Chrome Web Store](https://chrome.google.com/webstore/detail/night-video-tuner/ogffaloegjglncjfehdfplabnoondfjo) and click *Add to Chrome* on the top right of the window.
+Simply navigate to the [Chrome Web Store](https://chrome.google.com/webstore/detail/night-video-tuner/ogffaloegjglncjfehdfplabnoondfjo) if you are using Chrome or to the [Opera Add-Ons Store](https://addons.opera.com/extensions/details/night-video-tuner) if you are using Opera.

+Click on the install button on the top right of the window.
 The extension will be installed automatically and should not require a browser restart in order to be used.

 ___